 On the other side, if candidates are not happy with your recruitment process, they will not take the job offer or might even leave the interview in between.

 7. Move on from Paper Resume

 Well, this trend will take time to set down in the recruitment process.
-But, if we talk about candidate’s applications for a job, then the future is signaling towards digital resume.
-Organizations are paying more attention to soft skills than a paper document.
-Many recruitment companies check candidate’s social profile like LinkedIn before calling them for an interview.
+But, if we talk about candidates’ applications for a job, then the future is signaling toward digital resumes.
+Organizations are paying more attention to soft skills than paper documents.
+Many recruitment companies check candidate’s social profiles like LinkedIn before calling them for an interview.